fabmax/physx-jni/README.md

 You can take a look at [HelloPhysX.java](physx-jni/src/test/java/de/fabmax/physxjni/HelloPhysX.java) for a hello world example of how to use the library.
-There also are a few [tests](https://github.com/fabmax/physx-jni/tree/main/physx-jni/src/test/java/de/fabmax/physxjni) with slightly more advanced examples (custom simulation callbacks, triangle mesh collision, etc.).
+There also are a few [tests](https://github.com/fabmax/physx-jni/tree/main/physx-jni/src/test/java/de/fabmax/physxjni) with slightly more advanced examples (custom simulation callbacks, triangle mesh collision, custom filter shader, etc.).

 To get a feeling of what can be done with this you can take a look at my [kool](https://github.com/fabmax/kool) demos: